- Activity Level: high

-Golden Retriever Mix Breed Profile
+Golden Retriever Mix Dog Breed Information

 A Golden Retriever Mix is a mixed dog breed that is a cross between a Golden Retriever and another dog breed.
 As with any mixed breed, they can take on the traits of one of the parent breeds or any combination of both of them.